MENU

 There was no observable difference in fatigue between ULTOMIRIS and SOLIRIS after 26 weeks of treatment compared to baseline as measured by the FACIT-Fatigue instrument.
 Patient-reported fatigue may be an underestimation or overestimation, because patients were not blinded to treatment assignment.

-ULTOMIRIS reduced the risk of PNH signs and symptoms
+Children who received ULTOMIRIS experienced a reduced risk of PNH signs and symptoms

 100%